 For some cards, Chase has a “family card” rule.
 Essentially Chase won’t approve you for a card if you currently have a card in the family, or have received a new cardmember bonus on a card in the family in the past 24-48 months.

 This is the case with the Chase Sapphire Reserve® and Chase Sapphire Preferred® Card, for example.
-If you have one of those cards then you can’t be approved for the other card, and vice versa.
+If you have one of those cards, then you can’t be approved for the other card, and vice versa.

 Which Chase cards do I have?

-At the moment I have the following 11 Chase cards (as you can see, there’s a heavy focus on cards earning Ultimate Rewards points), and that’s also the most cards I have with any issuer.
+At the moment I have the following nine Chase cards (as you can see, there’s a heavy focus on cards earning Ultimate Rewards points), and that’s also the most cards I have with any issuer.
 Here are the Chase credit cards that I have:

 - Chase Sapphire Reserve® (review)